fredins/agda-llvm/README.md

-An Agda backend which compiles to LLVM via the intermidate representation GRIN [Boquist 1999, Johnsson 1991].
+An Agda backend which compiles to LLVM via the intermidate representation GRIN (Boquist 1999, Johnsson 1991).

-### Goal of the project

-The goal is to compile Agda to GRIN, and to extend GRIN with `dup` and `drop` from Perceus's [Reinking et al. 2021] linear calculus.
-This will allow precise reference counting and memory reuse.
+It uses Perceus-style reference counting.
+Our compiler does not require an external runtime system except initialization code (crt0) and libc.

 ### Example programs